Emese92/quiz-project/README.md

     - The menu features 3 options.
 The player can press 1 to start the game, 2 for detailed instructions, or 3 to exit the program.
 ![Menu](/images/menu.png)
 - Instructions:
-    - Here the player can read about how to play the game and explains when the answer is not a whole number round up to 1 or 2 decimal places to get the correct answer.
+    - Here the player can read about how to play the game and gets an explanation when the answer is not a whole number round up to 1 or 2 decimal places to get the correct answer.
 ![Instructions](/images/instructions.png)
 - Scoreboard:
     - A google sheet is connected to the program that is uploading the score, the name, and the time when a user plays the game.